tvsnarayana/tech-interview-handbook/non-technical-tips/psychological.md

+Psychological Tricks
+==

-Psychological tricks that will help you ace a job interview ==
+Here are some psychological tricks that will help you ace a job interview.

 - Tailor your answers to the interviewer’s age.
   - Generation Y interviewers (between 20 and 30): Bring along visual samples of your work and highlight your ability to multitask.